Australia–Finland relations

+Australia–Finland relations (also known as Australian-Finnish relations) (Australian ja Suomen suhteet) are the bilateral relations between Australia and Finland.

 Foreign relations are present between Australia and Finland.
 Diplomatic relations were established on 31 May 1949.
 Australia is represented in Finland through its embassy in Stockholm, Sweden, and through an honorary consulate in Helsinki.
 Finland has had an embassy in Canberra since 1978, alongside honorary consulate generals in Melbourne and Perth, honorary consulates in Adelaide, Brisbane, Darwin, Hobart, and Sydney, and an honorary vice-consulate in Cairns.
+Both countries share common membership of the International Criminal Court and OECD.

 Diplomatic relations

 Early history, 1917–1949

 Early diplomatic representation of Finland in Australia dates back to 1917, when the Grand Duchy of Finland declared its independence from the Russian Empire, with Finnish citizens being represented by Russian diplomats prior to 1917.
 Although the United Kingdom (representing Australia) would not recognise the new country of Finland until 6 May 1919, John Oscar Boijer, the head of the Finnish Seamen's Mission in Sydney, effectively acted as an unofficial consul.
 Boijer was replaced in February 1919, when the acting Prime Minister of Australia, William Watt, announced that Australia had recognised businessman Kaarlo Johannes Nauklér as the Consular Agent of Finland based in Sydney.

 Nauklér was officially appointed Consul by the Finnish Government on 24 October 1919.
 His jurisdiction also included New Zealand, New Guinea and Oceania in general.
 On his appointment, the Daily Commercial News and Shipping List positively noted: "Finland will find that in Australia, she will acquire friends who will only be too pleased to trade with her, and by sending her representative here she has shown her earnestness."
 Nauklér was an accomplished athlete winning Australian championships in both javelin and discus throwing in 1919 and 1921 respectively.
 On 24 October 1919, Naukler was officially appointed as Consul for Finland in Australia, with responsibility for New Zealand and the Pacific Islands, which formerly received recognition from King George V on 15 December 1919.
 However, on 9 May 1921, Naukler unexpectedly died at the age of 31.
 It was later revealed that he had died by an overdose of morphia, taken as a result of marital issues, and his death was pronounced to be suicide.
 In his memory, the K. J. Naukler Cup was established by the NSW Amateur Athletics Association, presented to the winner of the most overall points in the annual competition.